 Can the phone succeed?
 That’s a very difficult question to answer.
-There’s no question that checking Facebook is as much a part of everyday life as showering or brushing your teeth.
+If it was a free cellular phone similar to the free internet that is being planned, it would likely do quite well.
+There’s no question that going to the log in Facebook homepage is as much a part of everyday life as showering or brushing your teeth.
 A Facebook-branded phone would certainly be an attention-getter, but it would have to function as more than a Facebook device to gain any traction in a world of very sophisticated Android and iOS devices.

 It’s impossible to predict whether a Facebook phone would be a commercial success, but it’s not impossible to predict what a Facebook would look like.
 Several designers have taken a shot at doing just that.
 Below are some of the best renderings of what a Facebook phone might look like: